kartavya1710/example-tauri-v2-python-server-sidecar/README.md

 - Pass parameters to the sidecar (like server port) via a frontend form.

 - Pass argument `--dev-sidecar` to `pnpm tauri dev` script that tells Tauri to run sidecars in "dev mode".
-This would allow for running the python code from the python interpreter installed on your machine rather than having to manually run `pnpm build:sidecar-[os]` each time you make changes to the Python code.
+This would allow for running the python code from the python interpreter installed on your machine rather than having to manually compile with `pnpm build:sidecar-[os]` each time you make changes to the Python code.

 - Develop a standalone multi-sidecar manager that can handle startup/shutdown and communication between all other sidecars spawned in the app.